computer-science-with-applications/book/src/getting_started/exceptions/index.rst

    import sys
    def divide(a,b):
-       ''' Divide a by b and catch exceptions'''
+       """ Divide a by b and catch exceptions"""

        try:
            ret_val = a / b